Updated: 2020-11-01 by

 If you aren’t sure whether your current plan qualifies, talk to the plan provider.

 Some types of health plans don’t meet the requirements for coverage under the Affordable Care Act.
 These include vision insurance, dental insurance, workers’ compensation, coverage that is limited to a specific condition, and plans that offer only discounted medical services.

 To find out how to obtain coverage, see How to Sign Up for Obamacare in Vermont.

 For information about costs, see How Much Does Obamacare Cost in Vermont?

 You may also be interested in:

-Learn where Vermont residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.
+Where to go in Vermont to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

 Essential facts about the Affordable Care Act (ACA or Obamacare) in Vermont, including whether you must get health insurance, how much it will cost, and how you can save money.